bitburner-official/bitburner-src/src/Documentation/ui/doc/basic/infiltration.md

 ### Remember all the mines!

-At first the cursor cannot be moved, remember the positions of the X.
+At first, the cursor cannot be moved - remember the positions of the mines.
 Then move the cursor and press space to mark the mines on the board.

 ### Cut the wires